Ravi-352/LMS_MVP/ReadMe.md

 ```

-Change USER and PASSWORD when you run the above file -
+Change USER and PASSWORD when you run the above file and make it consistent across backend usage-
 ```
 docker-compose -f docker-compose.yml up -d
 ```